MicrosoftDocs/query-docs/query-languages/dax/username-function-dax.md

 ## Example

-The following code verifies if the user login is part of the UsersTable.
+The following formula verifies if the user login is part of the UsersTable.

 ```dax
 =IF(CONTAINS(UsersTable,UsersTable[login], USERNAME()), "Allowed", BLANK())